Washington D.C. regulators reject Exelon-Pepco power merger

-WASHINGTON (Reuters) - Utilities regulators for the District of Columbia on Tuesday denied Exelon Corp’s $6.8 billion bid for Pepco Holdings Inc, dealing a major blow to a deal that would have created the country’s top power distributor.
+WASHINGTON (Reuters) - Utilities regulators for the District of Columbia on Tuesday denied Exelon Corp’s (EXC.N) $6.8 billion bid for Pepco Holdings Inc POM.N, dealing a major blow to a deal that would have created the country’s top power distributor.

 Pepco shares fell 15.4 percent, and Exelon was down about 4 percent after the D.C.
 Public Service Commission said the companies had not proven that the proposed merger was in the public interest.